Setup

 Switching to asdf

-Switching from rbenv to asdf for managing my Ruby installations, and start using asdf for managing Node.js runtimes.
+Switching from rbenv to asdf for managing my Ruby installations, and start using asdf for managing Node.js and Python runtimes.

-I'm currently setting up my main work laptop from scratch with Mac OS Big Sur, and while doing that I'm reevaluating what's working for me, and what things I want to try to change and - 🤞 - improve.
+I'm setting up my primary work laptop from scratch about once a year, and while doing so I'm reevaluating what's working for me, and what things I want to try to change and - 🤞 - improve.

 I want to improve how I handle nodejs installations.
 I'm working with Ruby and Rails as much as I can, still almost every project needs nodejs and friends available for frontend concerns.